LiUGraphQL/LinGBM/tools/testdriver_QET_QRT/README.md

 ```
 yarn start -a ACTUALQUERIES_PATH -n 5
 ```
 The ACTUALQUERIES_PATH needs to be the path where the generated queries are.
 This tool will then synchronously load all generated queries and run them one by one.
-By default, this tool captures execution time and response time of 10 queries per templates.
+By default, this tool captures execution time and response time (in millisecond) of 10 queries per templates.
 Result of all tested queries are recorded into a csv file under directory `./output/`.
-The result contains five columns **{"Query Template", "Query Index", "Execution time", "Response time", "Error"}**
+The result contains five columns **{"Query Template", "Query Index", "Execution time(ms)", "Response time(ms)", "Error"}**

 If you need to capture the query time of some instance for a specific query template, then the option '-q <queryTP>' can be used for setting the query template.
 For example, the following command is for capturing execution time of 10 quries for query template 1
 ```